-I e.
+1e.
 PUBLIC HEALTH COMMUNICATION

-- IZI Develop a letter or communication to staff to be share d at the start of on-site instruction and at periodic intervals explaining infection control measures that are being implemented to prevent spread of disease. - · Consider sharing school protocols themselves. - IZI Develop protocols for communicating with students, families and staff who have come into close contact with a confirmed case. - Consult with your LPHA on what meets the definition of "close contact." - IZI Develop protocols for communicating immediately with staff, familie s, and the community when a new case(s) of COVID -19 is diagnosed in stu dent s or staff members, including a description of how the school or district is responding. - IZI Provide all information in languages and formats accessible to the school community.
+OH A/ODE Requirements Hybrid/Onsite Plan $\boxtimes$ Develop a letter or communication to staff to be shared at the This letter is to be developed by the Superintendent. start of on-site instruction and at periodic intervals explaining infection control measures that are being implemented to prevent Upon a confirmed case of COVID 19, contact logs will be provided to spread of disease.
+LPHA.
+They will advise which students/staff must be contacted.
+Consider sharing school protocols themselves.
+Office staff will have a script for phone calls to families who may have Develop protocols for communicating with students, families and had contact.
+The script will not identify the specific student staff who have come into close contact with a confirmed case. determined to have the condition to respect HIPPA rights.
+Consult with your LPHA on what meets the definition of "close contact."
+Draft communications to families and the community are being $\boxtimes$ Develop protocols for communicating immediately with staff, prepared by the Superintendent's office.
+As needed, these letters families, and the community when a new case(s) of COVID-19 is will be translated using translation services. diagnosed in students or staff members, including a description of how the school or district is responding. $\boxtimes$ Provide all information in languages and formats accessible to the school community.